open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 #### Triagers

-Contributors with [triager](https://github.com/open-telemetry/opentelemetry-collector-contrib/#contributing) permissions can help move issues along is through adding missing component labels, which helps organize issues and triggers automations to ping code owners.
+Contributors with [triager](https://github.com/open-telemetry/opentelemetry-collector-contrib/#contributing) permissions can help move issues along is through adding missing component labels, which helps organize issues and triggers automations to notify code owners.
 They can also use their familiarity with the Collector and its processes to investigate issues themselves or point issue openers to another resource or someone else who may know more.

 #### Code Owners